cdktf/cdktf-provider-cloudflare/docs/logpushJob.go.md

 - *Type:* *f64

 The maximum interval in seconds for log batches.

-Value must be between 30 and 300.
+This setting must be between 30 and 300 seconds (5 minutes), or `0` to disable it.
+Note that you cannot specify a minimum interval for log batches; this means that log files may be sent in shorter intervals than this.
+This parameter is only used for jobs with `edge` as its kind.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/logpush_job#max_upload_interval_seconds LogpushJob#max_upload_interval_seconds}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/logpush_job#max_upload_interval_seconds LogpushJob#max_upload_interval_seconds}

 ---